 Yvonne decided that Italy should be part of our tour, because she'd wanted to go there for a long time.
 In all of the brochures, the Garda Lake had the best pictures, so we booked a mobile home on camping Toscolano.
 We deliberately chose the quiet side of the lake, with hikingroutes into the mountains.
 Peter always had wanted to visit the Porsche museum and take a guided tour through the Porsche Factory in Stuttgart, so we decided to include a week in Germany in our trip as well.
 Finding a home near Stuttgart isn't quite easy, but eventually it worked out.
 Next we went looking for an interesting country that was close to Germany and we chose the Czech Republic.
 A country we both never visited before and both were very curious about.
 We surely wanted to visit Prague, so the accomodation had to be close to the capital.
-There's a whole bunch of excellent hotels in Prague, in all price ranges, but in a brochure we saw a beautiful free-standing house, with a view over the village in the valley, a river and a railroad track.
+In a brochure we saw a beautiful free-standing house, with a view over the village in the valley, a river and a railroad track.
 The distance from Prague was only 100 kilometres.
 This would be our home!

 > The trip to the Czech Republic